 As a result of this evolutionary process, L. reuteri contributes to human health.
-When humans are born, they are almost sterile, but first encounter L reuteri during the birthing process and while breastfeeding.
-As a key member of the gut microbiota, L. reuteri plays an important role in helping babies digest breast milk and solid foods.
+When humans are born, they are almost sterile, but first encounter L. reuteri during the birth process and while breastfeeding.
+As a key member of the gut microbiota, L. reuteri plays an important role in helping babies digest breast milk and solid food.

 L. reuteri can be reintroduced through probiotics, but they must be replenished frequently, since the bacteria are constantly washed out of the GI tract.

 BioGaia's products with L. reuteri are sold through around 80 local distribution partners in 100 countries around the world.